CODEJIN/HiFiSinger/README.md

 # HiFiSinger

-This code is an implementation of HiFiSinger.
+This code is an unofficial implementation of HiFiSinger.
 The algorithm is based on the following papers:

 ```
 Chen, J., Tan, X., Luan, J., Qin, T., & Liu, T. Y. (2020).
 HiFiSinger: Towards High-Fidelity Neural Singing Voice Synthesis. arXiv preprint arXiv:2009.01776.